rwxrob/notes/Fitness/GFNat focus.md

 **Hill climb training.** I do have a lot of hills in my normal training but I don't currently have a lot of *long* hills.
 I need to scope those out and ride only those since those are the segments I will be timed on.
 I really need to find one good hill that is the maximum distance of any timed climbing segment on any of the official events I'm focused on.
 This specificity should be over the top compared to the competition.

 **Group rides are useless.** It makes my heart sing to learn that I don't need no group rides to do what I really need.

+**So happy.**  I absolutely love that I discovered all this and found GFNat.
+Training for these events completely jives